dotnet/roslyn/docs/features/refout.md

 - produce ref assemblies even when there are errors outside method bodies (emitting error types when `EmitOptions.TolerateErrors` is set)

 ## Open questions
-- should explicit method implementations be included in ref assemblies? (answer: no. The interfaces that are declared as implemented are what matter to consuming compilations)
+- should explicit method implementations be included in ref assemblies?
 - Non-public attributes on public APIs (emit attribute based on accessibility rule)
 - ref assemblies and NoPia
-- `/refout` and `/addmodule`, should we disallow this combination? (answer: yes.
-This will not be supported in C# 7.1)

 ## Related issues
 - Produce ref assemblies from command-line and msbuild (https://github.com/dotnet/roslyn/issues/2184)